China’s Two Sessions: Ready for rebound? | china, two sessions, national peoples congress, chinese peoples political consultative conference, npc, cppcc, capital markets, super power, politics | FinanceAsia

 Power push

 On Friday (March 13), Xi Jinping solidified his position of power through the commencement of a third term as president of the People’s Republic of China (PRC).
 The political sessions held in Beijing over a period of ten days marked the last step of the latest five-year cycle of political succession within the Chinese Communist Party’s (CCP).
-The gathering formalised the announcements first aired at the party’s 20th Congress, last October, around Xi’s re-election.
+The gathering formalised the announcements first aired around Xi’s re-election, at the party’s 20th Congress, last October.

 Back in the autumn, Beijing’s proposed instalment of a new, loyalist leadership team for Xi’s third term evoked fears around a focus on state control and security, over economic and business-focussed supportive policy.
 But the appointment over the past weekend of Li Qiang as party premier and Xi’s right-hand, may to some extent, alleviate woes.